 Some states mandate a waived deductible in the event of car repairs, while some only let you use manufacturer replacement parts if you need a repair done.
 In the state of Utah, you may select the repair shop you prefer when getting repairs done, but you may be required to make up any price difference.

-Regarding windshields, Utah auto insurance companies are permitted to use aftermarket crash parts (or non-original manufacturer replacement parts) for repairs, but they must provide full disclosure of such under Utah Code 31A-22-319.
+Regarding windshield and full glass auto insurance coverage, Utah companies are permitted to use aftermarket crash parts (or non-original manufacturer replacement parts) for repairs, but they must provide full disclosure of such under Utah Code 31A-22-319.